SubmitForm - Additional Information

 SubmitForm= The keyword.

-<POST> Optional keyword - if used the Web Update Wizard will submit the request as a POST request.
+<POST> Optional keyword - if used the Software Update Wizard will submit the request as a POST request.
 If omitted it will submit the request as a GET.

 If there is a problem with the SubmitForm keyword and no page is returned (e.g. the url does not exist, or the form mail object on the web server does not have the appropriate permissions to execute) then it is possible that no page will be returned or displayed with this option.
 An error will then be written to the WebUpdateSvc4.log file to indicate failure.